NateEag/how-i-code/content/understanding-problems.rst

 plan for it to work before building.
 As mentioned, finding fatal flaws the hard way is not ideal.

-Whether production software or a POC, what are some indicators you should think more before building something?
+Whether production software or a proof-of-concept, what are some indicators you should think more before building something?

 * You cannot explain the problem clearly to a newcomer.
 * You cannot propose a solution to the problem.
 * You can find holes in your proposed solution.
 * Someone asks you a question about the problem you have a hard time answering.
-* Someone dislikes your proposed solution, and can explain why.
+* Someone dislikes your proposed solution and can explain why.
 * Someone points out a hole in your proposed solution.

 What are some indicators it's time to start building?